 Thank you for your comment.
 I’m very pleased you found the website useful – thank your for saying so.

 It’s also good to hear from someone who is thinking of trying mindfulness.
 I also have tinnitus, and as you know, it’s often worse at night when you’re in a silent room and you become aware of it.
-I think mindfulness would be helpful for both taking your attention away from it, and also not worrying about the fact that it’s there.
-So I believe your therapist is right about it.
+I think mindfulness might be helpful for both taking your attention away from it, and also not worrying about the fact that it’s there.

 All the best